xubingyue/avocadodb/Documentation/Books/Manual/Indexing/Hash.md

 --------------------------------------------------

-It is possible to create secondary indexes using the edge attributes `_from` and `_to`, starting with ArangoDB 3.0.
+It is possible to create secondary indexes using the edge attributes `_from` and `_to`, starting with AvocadoDB 3.0.
 A combined index over both fields together with the unique option enabled can be used to prevent duplicate relations from being created.